 - Faster than ADSL

 4G mobile broadband can be quicker than ADSL fixed line broadband, and can even approach fibre optic performance.
 3G is also capable of matching or exceeding the maximum speeds many may see from an ADSL service.

 - Doesn’t need a phone line

 This is of course a huge advantage of any mobile or wireless broadband service.
 The limited choice of service on a fixed line is irrelevant and you don’t need to worry about paying line rental if you don’t need a landline for calls.

 Unlike a regular broadband service your mobile link can give you internet access wherever you go (signal allowing, of course).

 - Flexible contracts

-Most home broadband services come with 12, 18 or 24 month contracts, with a few options for short term and “no contract” deals.
+Most home broadband deals come with 12, 18 or 24 month contracts, with a few options for short term and “no contract” deals.
 But mobile broadband is a great deal more flexible in this regard.
 As well as long term agreements up to 24 months you can also choose from rolling monthly and pay-as-you-go.